 WRITE fiction, nonfiction and poetry in an M.F.A. program named one of the most distinctive in the country by Poets & Writers magazine.

 GRADUATE with the professional-level skills to write, edit, publish and promote your best work.

 BECOME part of a dynamic, creative community at the heart of Baltimore's artistic district.

 FIND your voice and learn to make it heard!

 At the end of each academic year, the graduates of the M.F.A. in Creative Writing & Publishing Arts program host a book festival and reading where they present their final thesis projects—books that they wrote, designed and produced themselves.
 The graduates also perform selections from their books and offer them for sale during the event.

-Abigail Anklam, M.F.A.
-'18, was the recipient of the 2018 Plork Award.
+Eva Tennant, M.F.A.
+'19, is the recipient of the 2019 Plork Award.
 The Plork Award honors a graduate student whose work best exemplifies the spirit of the M.F.A. program, exhibiting extraordinary creativity, originality and imagination in the integration of creative writing and book design.
 The award carries with it a $500 prize granted by the Randolph Avery Fund.